rbind/daijiang/content/en/2017-04-05-writing-academic-papers-with-rmarkdown.md

 # Writing with Rmarkdown

-After installing all dependencies, we can open Rstudio (or any text editor) to start write.
+After installing all dependencies, we can open Rstudio (or any text editor) and start writing.
 I use Rstudio to start the file and work with R code chucks.
 For the remaining, however, I use Sublime text or Atom.
-This is mainly because the lack of distraction free function for the source panel.
-All files can be found [here](https://github.com/daijiang/workflow_demo).
+This is mainly because the lack of distraction free function in Rstudio.

 ## Yaml head